 For more information about the two priorities take a look at our Local Enforcement Plan.

 Types of enforcement action

-We decide whether to take enforcement action based on whether the development causes harm.
+We'll decide to take action based on whether the development is causing harm or not.

-When it is clear that a breach has happened, we will consider if action needs to be taken and what action to take.
-The actions we take could be:
+Once it's clear a breach has happened, we'll consider if we need to take action and what action to take.
+If:

 - It's a minor breach we probably won't take any action